-- Dismount riders and have volunteers escort them to parent/guardian. - Release all horses in turnout or arena and close gate or put them in their stalls if instructed to do so. - Have riders, parents/guardians, volunteers and instructors take cover.
+- Dismount riders and have volunteers escort them to parent/guardian. - Release all horses in turnout, arena or Ring B and close gate or put them in their stalls if instructed to do so. - Have riders, parents/guardians, volunteers and instructors take cover.